Skip to Content

 Hofstettenstrasse 14, 3600 Thun, Switzerland

 Although Sophie Taeuber (1889–1943)—more commonly known as Sophie Taeuber-Arp, due to her marriage with Jean Arp—is best known for her paintings of geometric abstractions, she was very much a jack of all trades: sculptor, designer, dancer, choreographer, puppeteer.
 “I think I have spoken enough to you about serious things,” she once said, “which is why I speak [now] of something to which I attribute great value, still too little appreciated—gaiety.”
 That ethos underpinned all her work.
-Taeuber began her career in the early 1900s, studying textile design at the School of Applied Arts in St. Gallen, a small town that lies in the heart of the Swiss textile industry.
-This exhibition in Thun features Taeuber’s recently rediscovered textile designs, including her variations on traditional bobbin-lace patterns, which illustrate how she moved towards the geometries of her maturity. —Elena Clavarino
+Taeuber began her career in the early 1900s, studying textile design at the School of Applied Arts, in St. Gallen, a small town that lies in the heart of the Swiss textile industry.
+This exhibition in Thun features Taeuber’s recently rediscovered textile designs, including her variations on traditional bobbin-lace patterns, which illustrate how she moved toward the geometries of her maturity. —Elena Clavarino

 Photo: Kunstmuseum Bern, Schenkung Marguerite Arp- Hagenbach